rvanasa/schoology-api/README.md

 You can generate and API key and secret by going to '[DISTRICT_PREFIX].schoology.com/api'

 By the way, this is way more straightforward than Schoology's official PHP SDK and only supports two-legged OAuth.
-If you need any additional features, feel free to send me an email.
+If you need any additional features, feel free to send me an email with some info regarding your potential use case.